2020 eDiscovery Negotiation Training: Practical Cooperative Strategies

 U.S. Magistrate Judge at U.S. District Court, Southern District of New York

-Judge Parker serves as a U.S. Magistrate Judge in the U.S. District Court for the Southern District of New York.
-Prior to her appointment, she was a partner at a major law firm, specializing in employment law and complex litigation.
-Judge Parker is an active member of The Sedona Conference and frequently speaks on topics related to e-discovery and information governance.
+Judge Parker was sworn in as a U.S. Magistrate Judge in the U.S. District Court for the Southern District of New York in 2016.
+Prior to joining the Court, she was a partner at Proskauer Rose LLP, where she focused on employment law and litigation.
+Judge Parker has extensive experience in complex litigation and has been involved in numerous high-profile cases.
+She is a frequent speaker and author on topics related to the judiciary and the law and is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1).

 Hon.
 Lisa Margaret Smith